xjtu-wiki/xjtu-wiki.github.io/the-index.md

 ---
 layout: page
-title: XJTU Wiki Index
+title: The Index
-permalink: /index/
+permalink: /the-index/
 ---
 ## Essential articles
 * [Guide for new comers](/guidelines/new-comers)